smartdevicelink/sdl_evolution/proposals/0213-rc-radio-climate-parameter-update.md

 - New parameters will need to be updated within the RPC.
 - SDL core and the mobile proxies will need updates to support the new parameters.
+- Updating the hdChannel minvalue will incur a major version change.

 ## Alternatives considered